 Your lawyer can help you discern who may have caused or contributed to your injury.

-An example of how you might be held partially at fault in a car accident may involve texting.
-If you were distracted by your phone at the time of your accident, this violates the Wireless Communications While Driving Law, Florida Statute § 316.305.
-As such, you might be held partially at fault for your accident.
-However, your lawyer can work with you to predict how much your percentage of fault may end up being.
-Your Naples personal injury lawyer will present evidence that shows that the other party is fully responsible for your injuries.
+Texting while driving is one way you can be found partially to blame for your injuries.
+If you were distracted by your phone at the time of your accident, this violates the Wireless Communications While Driving Law, Florida Statute §316.305.
+As such, the court may find you partially at fault for your accident.
+However, your lawyer can work with you to predict your percentage of fault.
+Your Naples personal injury attorney will present evidence that may reduce your percentage of blame and increase the amount of compensation you can recover.

-Even if you are determined to be partially at fault, you may still be able to collect damages.
-For example, if you are 20 percent at fault for your injuries in your car accident, you can recover 80 percent of the full value of your claim.
+Even if the court says that you are partially at fault, you may still be able to collect for damages.
+For example, if you are 20% at fault for your injuries in your car accident, you can recover 80% of the full value of your claim.

 Complete a Free Case Evaluation form now

 It is important to remember that states set strict time limits on filing personal injury lawsuits.
-Florida law gives you four years from the date of an injury to file a personal injury lawsuit.
-This may seem like a long time, but injury lawyers will need to build cases and file insurance claims before deciding if a lawsuit is necessary.
+Florida law gives you four years from the date of an injury to file your claim.
+This may seem like a long time, but injury lawyers will need to build cases and file insurance claims before deciding whether a lawsuit is necessary.

-For this reason—and because claims against some parties may have shorter deadlines—we recommend speaking with a personal injury law firm as soon as possible after your accident.
+We recommend speaking with a personal injury law firm as soon as possible after your accident.
+That way, your attorney can ensure that your claim is filed properly before the deadline expires.

-While some personal injury claims begin with a third-party liability claim, a car accident is different.
+An auto accident is a unique kind of personal injury claim.
 Florida is a no-fault auto insurance state, so the first resource for compensation after a crash is your own insurance policy.
-According to Florida Statute § 324.021, you must carry at least $10,000 in personal injury protection (PIP) coverage to cover medical care for your injuries caused by the accident.
+According to Florida Statute §324.021, you must carry at least $10,000 in personal injury protection (PIP) coverage to cover medical care for your injuries caused by an accident.

-If you suffer injuries meeting certain criteria, Florida law does allow you to file an additional claim based on the at-fault driver’s liability policy.
-Personal injury lawyers from our firm will review the facts of your case and the nature of your injuries and determine if you qualify.
-If so, a law firm can pursue a claim for the damages not covered by your personal injury protection (PIP) policy.
+In some cases, Florida law allows you to file an additional claim based on the at-fault driver’s liability policy.
+Personal injury lawyers from our firm will review the facts of your case and the nature of your injuries and determine whether you qualify.
+If so, our law firm can pursue a claim for the damages beyond those that are covered by your personal injury protection (PIP) policy.